thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 With the incomplete iBGP config on R1 - I expected R5 to fail at sending some traffic bound for R3 AS 65002 -- but instead our edge routers provide 2 paths out of the enterprise network -- so R5 is still able to get packets to R3 with iBGP's control plane help.

-With R1's missing 'next-hop-self' command for neighbor R5, this is what we see:
+With R1's missing `next-hop-self` command for neighbor R5, this is what we see:

 ![Alternate](images/r5-alternate-hop.jpg)